Therapy Dog and Handler Training and Certification Overview

 This unique and comprehensive training programme provides Therapy Dog Certification and Therapy Dog Handler Certification taught by the leaders in the industry.
 It builds skills progressively via a number of short courses, culminating in a Certificate of Animal-Assisted Interactions (Canine)* & Practitioner Certification

 Since 2006 we have led the industry, Certifying over 400 Therapy Dog and Handler teams.
-Our graduates excel in multidisciplinary fields of animal assisted therapy and animal assisted interactions (AAI).
-Teams work in a range of settings, such as education and schools, mental health, allied health, rehabilitation, medicine, welfare, disability, and other human-service settings.
+Our graduates excel in multidisciplinary fields of animal assisted therapy, animal assisted education and animal assisted interactions (AAI).
+Teams work in a range of settings, such as mental health, education and schools, allied health, rehabilitation, medicine, welfare, disability, and other human-service settings.

 Our highly qualified and experienced staff continue to set the standards for training and Certification in AAI.
 We are not just professional dog trainers, we are experienced professionals in human-animal interactions and the human-animal bond including psychologists, counsellors, social workers, educators, vet nurses and animal scientists.

 Continually refined and developed, our courses bring together Australia’s leading experts to provide you the most sought after therapy dog and animal assisted intervention and interaction (AAI) Certifications in the country.
-Our brand new suite of training courses, launching in 2021, offer more flexibility and choice than ever before.
+Our brand new suite of training courses offer more flexibility and choice than ever before.

-- Foundational e-courses provide theoretical foundations of AAI and CAI
+- Foundational e-courses provide the prerequisite theoretical foundations of AAI and CAI

-- Provisional Handler Certification Canine (online only) – Step one.
+- Level One – Provisional Handler Certification (Canine).
 Provisional Handlers understand the necessary OH&S, welfare and organisational requirements of CAI and can prepare and socialise their dog for training and Certification.
 At this level, graduates can develop a plan or structure for a CAI programme.

-- Certified Visiting Therapy Dog and Handler Team – Step two.
+- Level Two – Certified Visiting Therapy Dog and Handler Team.
 Certified Handlers facilitate safe interactions.
 The Visiting Therapy Dog has been assessed as responsive on lead and enjoys people.
 At this level, teams can provide visiting therapy dog services within their workplaces and communities.

-- Advanced course preparation and theory (online only) – Step three.
+- Level Three – Advanced course theory and preparation.
 Certified Handlers understand creative interventions and the neurobiology of interactions.
 They understand how to apply the Neurobiological Model of Animal Assisted Interventions (AAI) to client interactions and interventions in multidisciplinary settings.
 At this level, graduates can develop creative interactions that are specifically targeted to meet individual client goals.

-- Certified Advanced Therapy Dog and Handler Team – Step four.
+- Level Four – Certified Advanced Therapy Dog and Handler Team.
 Advanced Handlers are competent to develop and deliver creative interactions.
 The dog is assessed as being highly responsive and can work off lead with clients.
 At this level, teams can deliver a wide variety of creative interactions that meet client goals, even within complex environments.

-- Advanced MultiDog Group and Handler – optional.
-Advanced MultiDog Handlers can work with more than one Advanced Therapy Dog simultaneously during client interactions.
+- Optional – Advanced MultiDog Group and Handler Certification.
+Advanced MultiDog Handlers can work with more than one dog simultaneously during client interactions.
 The dogs have been assessed as working well together in a group.